craftcms/docs/docs/3.x/extend/graphql.md

 ## Mutations

 A Mutation class defines named mutations that should be available, including consideration for scope access.
-Each mutation can have its own [arguments](#arguments) and type, and it will need a mutation resolver for modifying data using Craft’s APIs.
+Each mutation can have its own [arguments](#arguments) and type, and it will need a mutation resolver for modifying data using Craft’s API.

 Our example could provide a `saveWidget` mutation for saving a new widget: